carblue/acos5/README.md

 pops up every time when an RSA private key is requested to be used for sign, decrypt, unwrap.
 I recommend to use this feature for enhanced security, more in file   [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md"), referring to 'iup_user_consent'.
 It's just not mandatory due to the required additional installation, required editing of acos5_external/acos5/build.rs and editing opensc.conf: iup_user_consent_enabled = yes; the latter allows to have that feature compiled in, but disable it temporarily e.g. for pkcs11-tool --test  where it would be tedious to approve each single RSA key usage.
 The pre-built IUP binaries are easy to install on Linux via sudo ./install (check for all dependencies satisfied with ldd libiup.so), or as usual, compile from sources.

-For CryptoMate EVO, this is required: Either libccid from https://salsa.debian.org/rousseau/CCID  version 1.4.34 - 24 January 2021  or upwards (which is probably not included in current distro packages),  or from https://github.com/acshk/acsccid, minimum version v1.1.7 (24/7/2019)

 This repo builds 2 dll/shared object libraries:
 - libacos5.so/dylib/dll, which is a mandatory one, the driver in the narrow sense, and
 - libacos5_pkcs15.so/dylib/dll, which is theoretically optional, but very likely required if the token isn't used read-only; e.g. storing/generating keys on-card requires this.
 In the following I won't make any distinction anymore and call both 'the driver' for ACOS5.

 This repo also builds a library from the included opensc-sys binding for internal use.
-It's the basic building block for the driver components in order to be able to call into the libopensc library, the backbone/workhorse of OpenSC.
+It's the basic building block for the driver components in order to be able to call into the libopensc.so library, the backbone/workhorse of OpenSC.
 The minimal OpenSC version supported is 0.17.0

 All these builds will be tied to the OpenSC version installed, so that installation must be done first.
 Then, for all 3 builds there are files build.rs which get processed prior to the remaining build and control how that will be done (conditional compilation, see [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md")).
 The first one will detect the OpenSC version installed, adapt the opensc_sys binding to that version and pass the version info to the other builds.